nasa/fprime-gds/src/fprime_gds/common/fpy/README.md

-# Fpy Tutorial
+# Fpy Guide

 Fpy is an easy to learn, powerful spacecraft scripting language backed by decades of JPL heritage.
 It is designed to work with the FPrime flight software framework.
 The syntax is inspired by Python, and it compiles to an efficient binary format.

 This guide is a quick overview of the most important features of Fpy.
 It should be easy to follow for someone who has used Python and FPrime before.

-## Compiling and Running a Sequence
+## 1. Compiling and Running a Sequence

 First, make sure `fprime-gds` is installed.